cambridge-collection/cambridge-collection.github.io/docs/setup-local-viewer.md

    The CUDL app is set up to run locally using Docker Compose.
 To run the app with the default configuration file docker-compose.yml:

-    $ docker-compose up
+    $ docker-compose --env-file sample-data.env up

    while in the project directory.

+   If you have any problems look at the sample-data.env file and check that the variables CUDL_VIEWER_DATA and CUDL_VIEWER_CONTENT point to the paths within your sample data set, you checked out in the previous step.

    Access the app at [http://localhost:8888/](http://localhost:8888/) and check that it is working.